WLIA 2025 Fall Conference

 Hall of Wisconsin

-This program partners UW–Madison students and faculty with Wisconsin counties and local governments to help them address real-world problems through coursework.
+This program partners University of Wisconsin students and faculty with Wisconsin counties and local governments to help them address real-world problems through coursework.

 10:45 – 11:30 AM